-It is fitting that next year, the summit of cardiovascular medicine will be held in Europe’s largest conference complex, the newly opened, centrally-located Paris Convention Centre.
-In response to the increasing size and impact of ESC Congress, the 2019 meeting will for the first time have two chairs: Professor Silvia Priori (University of Pavia, Pavia, Italy) and Professor Marco Roffi (University Hospital of Geneva, Geneva, Switzerland).
+It is fitting that the summit of cardiovascular medicine will be held next year in Europe’s largest conference complex: the newly opened, centrally located Paris Convention Centre.
+In response to the increasing size and impact of ESC Congress, the 2019 meeting will for the first time have two chairs: Prof. Silvia Priori (University of Pavia, Pavia, Italy) and Prof. Marco Roffi (University Hospital of Geneva, Geneva, Switzerland).

-The ESC has a big responsibility to organise the world’s largest cardiology congress — clinicians and scientists are coming from all over the world to attend and are looking at ESC congresses as the place to help them strive for excellence in patient care and to present their best research.
+The ESC has a big responsibility in organising the world’s largest cardiology congress — clinicians and scientists come from all over the world are looking at ESC Congress as the place to help them strive for excellence in patient care and to present their best research.

-Another important congress aim is the first presentation of the very latest and most innovative research, not only at Hot Line sessions or Late-Breaking Science sessions but also in highly interactive discussion forums.
-In addition, ESC Congress 2019 wants to stimulate increased dialogue between clinical cardiology and basic science, by more closely connecting these two areas, and to encourage young physicians to drive clinical medicine forward from basic science backgrounds.
+Another important congress aim is the first presentation of the very latest and most innovative research, not only at Hot Line Sessions or Late-Breaking Science Sessions, but also in highly interactive discussion forums.
+In addition, ESC Congress 2019 wants to stimulate increased dialogue between clinical cardiology and basic science by more closely connecting these two areas and by encouraging young physicians to drive clinical medicine forward from basic science backgrounds.

-“Come and see the superb facilities of the Paris Convention Centre at ESC Congress 2019, Saturday 31 August - Wednesday 04 September 2019”
+'Come and see the superb facilities of the Paris Convention Centre at ESC Congress 2019, Saturday, 31 August - Wednesday, 4 September 2019'.